ppeble/emissary-ingress.dev/content/en/docs/1.14/topics/install/helm.md

    helm upgrade --set crds.create=false --namespace ambassador ambassador datawire/ambassador --set enableAES=true
    ```

-At this point, $AESproductName$ should be running with the same functionality as $OSSproductName$ as well as the added features of $AESproductName$.
+At this point, Ambassador Edge Stack should be running with the same functionality as Emissary as well as the added features of Ambassador Edge Stack.
 It's safe to do any validation required and roll-back if necessary.

-**Note:** $AESproductName$ will be installed with an `AuthService` and `RateLimitService`.
+**Note:** Ambassador Edge Stack will be installed with an `AuthService` and `RateLimitService`.
 If you are using these plugins, set `authService.create=false` and/or `rateLimit.create=false` to avoid any conflict while testing the upgrade.

-## Test your Mapping over HTTPS after upgrading to $AESproductName$
+## Test your Mapping over HTTPS after upgrading to Ambassador Edge Stack

-Upgrading to $AESproductName$ will provide automatic TLS support if you have not already configured it.
+Upgrading to Ambassador Edge Stack will provide automatic TLS support if you have not already configured it.

-1. Grab the IP of your $AESproductName$
+1. Grab the IP of your Ambassador Edge Stack
-   - Note: Make sure to remove `-n ambassador` if you decided to not migrate to the `ambassador` namespace when upgrading to $AESproductName$
+   - Note: Make sure to remove `-n ambassador` if you decided to not migrate to the `ambassador` namespace when upgrading to Ambassador Edge Stack

    ```shell
    export AMBASSADOR_LB_ENDPOINT=$(kubectl -n ambassador get svc ambassador \